MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Deaf (5% Chance) - Mutes the sound for 5 minutes in game
 * The Blind (5% Chance) - Makes the screen blurry for 2 minutes in game

 * The Flash (5% Chance) - Makes you 4X Faster for 2 minutes in game
 * The Turtle (5% Chance) - Makes you half your speed for 2 minutes in game

+* The Lunatic (5% Chance) - Makes the sanity go up to 80%

 * The Poor (5% Chance) - Loses half your money
 * The Rich (5% Chance) - Doubles your money